FREVA-CLINT/freva/docs/source/FrevaCli.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To be able to add data to the databrowser the file names must follow a strict
-file name standard and the files must reside in a specific location.
-This
+standard and the files must reside in a specific location.
+The
-``add`` method takes care about the correct file naming and location.
-No pre
+``add`` sub command takes care about the correct file naming and location.
-requirements other that the file has to be a valid ``netCDF`` or ``grib`` file
+No pre requirements other than the file has to be a valid ``netCDF`` or
-are assumed.
-In other words this method places the user data with the correct
+``grib`` file are assumed.
+In other words this sub command places the user data
-naming structure to the correct location.
+with the correct naming structure to the correct location.

 .. code:: console